-This article was first published in the September 2020 edition of Property in Practice, the magazine of the Law Society’s Property Section.
+This article was first published in the Law Society’s Property Magazine, SEPTEMBER 2020 EDITION.

 Lockdown has presented unprecedented challenges for both landlords and tenants.
 Nikki Bensoor looks at the impact on commercial lease arrangements, now and in the future.